BHFock/git-cl/CONTRIBUTING.md

 Thanks for your interest in [git-cl](https://github.com/BHFock/git-cl)!

-This project is **feature complete** — all planned functionality has been implemented.
+This project is **feature complete**.
+All planned functionality has been implemented.

 Future development focuses on **maintenance, bug fixes, and usability improvements** rather than new features.